poee/lol/content/collections/nom/frood.md

 *adj*.

 * integrated, whole, way illuminized
-* of summation surpassing constituency
+* of summation surpassing makeup

 *n*.

-* the individuated agent of 💗
+* the undivided agent of 💗

 **Etymology**